ashleymaeconard/TIMEOR/README.md

 ### Run TIMEOR Using Simulated Data: Starting from Read Count Matrix

-This tutorial uses simualted data and takes the user through TIMEOR’s functionality.
+This tutorial uses simulaated data and takes the user through TIMEOR’s functionality.
 NOTE: figures with two panels are the same page, split.

-1. In the far left nagivation bar click on “Example Data” and then under “Load simulated data” click on "Metadata & count matrix".
+1. In the far-left navigation bar click on “Example Data” and then under “Load simulated data” click on "Metadata & count matrix".

 <p>